AugustArchive/sentry-webhook/README.md

 # 🥅 Sentry Webhook
-> *Webhook handler to output Sentry errors into a Discord channel.*
+> *Dead simple webhook worker for Sentry to output events in a Discord channel*

 ## Why?
 This is just a simple **Rust** HTTP service to do so, this is just for my use case and no one else. :)